Before You Apply

 - Projects that reach small numbers of students and teachers

-- Work that does not advance or contribute to the field overall
+- Work that does not advance or contribute primarily to global understanding in K-12 education

 - Support for individual PK-12 schools or programs within individual schools